Step 1: Choose a degree

-- You may apply for up to 8 undergraduate courses – it is important to list each course in your order of your preference.
+- You may apply for up to 8 undergraduate courses – it is important to list each course in the order of your preference

 - Timely applications close in late September each year, late applications will incur a late fee.
-Please note applications for select undergraduate degrees including Fine Arts and Music programs close before Septmeber each year and require early application submission.
-Find out more about current VTAC due dates.
+Please note, applications for select undergraduate degrees including fine arts and music programs close before September each year and require early application submission.
+Find out more about current VTAC due dates on their website

-- If you have not met the subjects prerequisite/s for your course with an approved Australian or Overseas Year 12 subject or with one of the qualifications, you will need to include a syllabus or detailed subject outline with your VTAC application.
+- If you have not met the subjects prerequisite/s for your course with an approved Australian or Overseas Year 12 subject or with one of the qualifications, you'll need to include a syllabus or detailed subject outline with your VTAC application.

 Aboriginal and/or Torres Strait Islander applicants